OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-07.md

 ## Hebrews 7:10

-for he was still in the loins of his ancestor when Melchizedek met him.
+for he was not yet born, not yet produced of his ancestors when Melchizedek met him.

 ## Hebrews 7:11